-TOOs generated by a peer review-approved proposal are those where time is allocated to the proposal, but the time is unscheduled.
+TOOs generated by a peer review-approved proposal are those where time is allocated to the proposal, but the time is not queued scheduling.
 To initiate the scheduling process, the investigator is required to specify in the TOO trigger form how the trigger condition has been met.
 TOOs disrupt the timeline, and it is possible that a TOO conflicts with a time-critical observation or with another TOO.
-In such situations, the CXC Director or his representative will determine priorities.
+In such situations, the CXC Director or a designated representative will determine priorities.
 Any disrupted preplanned observation will, however, ultimately be accomplished when feasible.